uasal/uasal_development_guide/source/git/git_package_release_guide.rst

 Releasing a Package on Github
 =============================

-This guide details the checks to undertake before releasing a package on github, the UASAL guidelines on releasing the package, and the actual release process on github.
+This guide details the pre release checks to undertake before releasing a package on github, and the actual release process on github.
 The guide requires no prior knowledge of creating software releases on Github.
 While this guide is developed for Github, the ideas themselves can be applied to releases on other git management systems (such as Gitlab).

 Preliminaries
 ~~~~~~~~~~~~~